 Manish Sharma, January 18, 2021

-There are two different types of Data communication and networking Technologies that pairs quickly without the physical pairing process.
+There are two different types of Data communication and networking Technologies that pair quickly without the physical pairing process.
 That is NFC and Bluetooth.

 NFC stands for Near Field Communication and is a short-range wireless connectivity technology that works over very short distances.
 The two NFC devices can communicate only when they are very close to each other at a distance of about 3 to 4 cm or less.
 Connecting the NFC Device is considered quite easy as neither you need to enter a password nor search any device.
 NFC is the most growing technology in which unreliable data can be sent or received from your device to another device.
 This technology is about ten times faster than Bluetooth and it transfers data at a speed of about 424 kbps.